 A portion of Zone 40 lies within the City of Sacramento's American River Place of Use (POU).
 The City of Sacramento has a pre-1914 water right to the American River with a POU boundary that extends beyond the City's boundary and includes a portion of Zone 40.
 The amount of water available to serve the POU area within Zone 40 is estimated to be 9,300 AF/Year.
 SCWA is planning for the future wholesale delivery of American River water within the POU.
-A connection would be constructed to supply the Florin Vineyard Community Plan area, with the timing based on when the supply is actually needed.
+A connection would be constructed to supply the portion of Zone 40 in the POU area, with the timing based on when the supply is actually needed.